ENCCS/qas2025/content/related-resources.md

-# Related Resources
+# Related resources

 This page contains additional resources related to the Quantum Autumn School 2025, including webinars, presentations, and supplementary materials.

 ## Webinars

-### Quantum-Accelerated Supercomputing for Materials Science
+### Quantum-accelerated supercomputing for materials science

 This webinar explores the intersection of quantum computing and materials science, demonstrating how quantum acceleration can enhance computational capabilities for materials research.